theodu33160/libraries/README.md

 # libraries

-libraries for arduino for E-Gab at the national cup of robotique
+libraries for arduino for E-Gab at the national cup of robotics